 Intellectual property licensing revenue is derived from the Company's Patent Licensing Program, which has generated licensing revenues relating to the Company's technologies embodied in the '672 patent and the '746 patent.
 Intellectual property licensing does not include elements such as technical support, upgrade protection, bug fixes or other services and, accordingly, gross intellectual property licensing revenue is recognized at the time a license agreement has been executed and collection has been deemed probable.
 Related costs are recorded as cost of sales.
 The cost of sales on the intellectual property licensing business relates to contingent legal fees incurred on successfully achieving signed agreements, as well as legal fees incurred based upon legal counsel's time.
-For settlement arrangements that involved litigation, the Company considered such arrangements to have both an intellectual property licensing element using its historical sold-separately experience.
-Using the residual method, the Company then allocated the remaining unallocated total settlement amount of the arrangement to litigation element which is recorded as Other Income.
+For settlement arrangements that involved litigation, the Company considered such arrangements to have both an intellectual property licensing element and a litigation element.
+For these multiple element arrangements, the Company allocated a portion of the total settlement amount to the intellectual property licensing element using its historical sold-separately experience.
+Using the residual method, the Company then allocated the remaining unallocated total settlement amount of the arrangement to litigation element.
 Through July 31, 2008, no significant amounts have been allocated to the litigation element.